Azure/terraform-azure-subscription-zonepeers/README.md

 E.g.

-To get the equivalent AZ `1` for another subscription in `westus2`, you can do:
+If you have a resource deployed in `var.other_subscription_id` in zone `1` in `var.location`, then you can get the equivalent zone in this subscription with:

 ```hcl
 module "zone_peers_westus2" {